iLert/docs/ilert-release-notes.md

 ### New features

-* Ability to re-route incidents to escalation policies and on-call schedules
+* Ability to re-route alerts to escalation policies and on-call schedules
-* Suggested responders: when re-routing an incident, iLert now suggests you the best responder based on historic data
+* Suggested responders: when re-routing an alert, iLert now suggests you the best responder based on historic data

 ### New and updated integrations

 * [Autotask](integrations/autotask/)
 * [Zabbix](integrations/zabbix/native.md) \(updated\): Starting Zabbix 4.4, iLert can be integrated as a media type into Zabbix.
 Zabbix 5.0.4+ includes iLert as a media type by default.
 See also Zabbix blog post: [Working with multiple on-call teams using Zabbix and iLert](https://blog.zabbix.com/working-with-multiple-on-call-teams-using-zabbix-and-ilert/11847/)
-* [Prometheus](integrations/prometheus.md) \(updated\): improved readabiltiy of prometheus incidents
+* [Prometheus](integrations/prometheus.md) \(updated\): improved readabiltiy of prometheus alerts

 ### Improvements

 * Alert source overview page now includes outbound connections
-* User profile: low priority notifications rules are entirely optional, i.e. a user can now chose to not receive any notification for low priority incidents
+* User profile: low priority notifications rules are entirely optional, i.e. a user can now chose to not receive any notification for low priority alerts

 ## July 2020